LukasLichten/DataRace/README.md

 - `plugin_api_lib`: Main Logic.
 Both serves to load the plugins, but also as API for them to link to.
 - `plugin_api_sys`: Serves to expose the (raw) function of the API while dealing with the linking.
 - `plugin_api_wrapper`: Provides a wrapper around the sys raw functions.
 Perfect for implementing plugins.
+- `sample_plugin`: An example plugin in rust using the wrapper

 Rust typically leaves libraries as code that is compiled into the final binary, so this way of compiling a central api library into C ABI, and then having to use a regular rust crate to link it back (and another to provide a smooth interaction) is weird.